-You need at least 10 feet or 3.05m wide room for any golf simulator.
+You need a minimum of 10 feet or 3.05m room width to place a golf simulator.
 If you want to swing with a driver or the longest club, you need 12-15 ft wide space.
-Width is important to swing with the longer clubs as well as to hit a straight shot.
+Width is critical to swing with the longer clubs as well as to hit a straight shot.

-A narrow room is also not suitable to place a wider mat or greens.
-Know the best indoor putting greens whether they fit your space or not.
-But yet there are some golfers who can adjust to any size.
-If you are one of them too, it’s good to go with a compact width size.
+A narrow room is not suitable to place a wider mat or greens.
+Know the best indoor putting greens, whether they fit your space or not.
+But yet, there are some golfers who can adjust to any size.
+If you are one of them too, it’s good to go with a small width size.

 How much ceiling height do you need?

 The minimum height requirement for a golf simulator is eight and a half feet (2.6m).
 Proper ceiling height lets you stand comfortably without touching the ceiling with your club.
 9.5-10 ft high golf simulators are recommended as the most overhead clearance height.

 Maintaining ceiling height is as important as having proper length and width.
 It lets you operate with all the pieces of equipment as much as they go.
 So you should balance the height of the ceiling with your height and club length.